ProticM/plazar-js/README.md

 1. A bug is taken into account only if it can be reproduced on the latest master.
 2. Open an issue on GitHub to request a fix

+## Browser Support

+PlazarJS supports all latest web and mobile browsers

+### IE Browser Support

+1. Usage under version 11 is not recommended
+2. Every implementation/change is done in a way to ignore IE version 10 and lower